Soliprem/dm-scripts/README.md

 $ sudo pacman -U *.pkg.tar.zst
 ```

-Alternatively, you could install dmscripts from the AUR using an AUR helper such as yay:
+Alternatively, you could install dmscripts from the AUR using an AUR helper such as yay or paru:

 ```bash
 $ yay -S dmscripts-git